flashmdj/The-New-Collection-Empire-TV-Mod-PUBLIC/READ + DELETE.md

 THIS MOD IS INTENDED FOR THE EMPIRE TV TYCOON STEAM GAME, which you can buy here: https://store.steampowered.com/app/377900/Empire_TV_Tycoon/

-The name will be changed to the new collection on the next Steam release, which should be soon.
+The name will be changed to “The New Collection” on the next Steam release, which should be soon.

 To download the mod directly from here, follow these instructions: